- 13 Dec 2024

 An automation tool (such as expect, pexpect, Ansible, Chef, Puppet, etc.)

 A typical scenario involves having a list of MAC addresses from the network hardware manufacturer.
 Using these MAC addresses, you can plan and provision an inventory list in a database, spreadsheet, or exported CSV file.
 This file can be used to match managed devices, such as switches with their specific deployment configuration scripts.
 Using these scripts, you can create device-specific configurations and send requests to the remote server to download specific configuration files.
-Requests via HTTP, HTTPS, FTP, TFTP, SSH, or SCP are supported by ZTP.
+Requests via HTTP, HTTPS, FTP, TFTP, SFTP, SSH, or SCP are supported by ZTP.
 You can provision different configurations based on the MAC address and/or model type of the network device.

 In this model, the administrator begins by receiving the hardware and physically installing the device.
 This involves mounting and connecting the switch to both the console and Ethernet.
 After these physical connections are established, you need not interact with the device again for provisioning.